Soupe à l’Oignon Gratinée aka. French Onion Soup

 - gruyère cheese

-When ready, toast bread slices and place at bottom of soup bowl (the bread will rise to surface), add grated cheese on top and melt in oven.
+When ready, toast bread slices and place at bottom of soup bowl (the bread will rise to the surface), add grated cheese on top and melt in the oven in these original authentic Le Creuset French red soup bowls or white soup bowls.

-Simple things tend to get so glamorized … I like my onion soup with lots of gratin please!
+Simple things tend to get so glamorized … I like my onion soup with lots of cheese gratin, please!

 À vos oignons!